Information Technology Policies

 For data backed up by the IT department, retrieval or restoration is at the discretion of the CIO.
 For data backed up by other departments, retrieval or restoration is at the discretion of the administrator responsible for that department.

-The College implements appropriate “industry-standard” practices concerning the security of the College’s IT resources.
-These methods are designed to protect against unauthorized access, intrusion, or damage to the availability, access, or integrity of the College’s IT systems.
+The College implements appropriate “industry-standard” practices concerning the security of the College’s technology resources.
+These methods are designed to protect against unauthorized access, intrusion, or damage to the availability, access, or integrity of the College’s technology systems.
 However, due primarily to the nature of security threats and the remote possibility of a breach of security, the College warrants neither a user’s privacy nor the integrity of data stored on the College network.

 3.7.
 Copyright, Trademark, and Domain Names